All Products

 ParameterTypeRequiredDefault valueExampleDescription

-NoKeyErrorbooleanNofalsefalseSpecifies whether the system reports an error if the source field does not exist in the raw log.
+NoKeyErrorbooleanNofalsefalseSpecifies whether to report an error if the source log does not contain the specified source field.

-• false (default): The system does not report an error.
+• false (default): does not report an error.

-NoMatchErrorbooleanNofalsefalseSpecifies whether the system reports an error if the regular expression does not match the value of the source field.
+NoMatchErrorbooleanNofalsefalseSpecifies whether to report an error if the specified regular expression does not match the value of the source field.

-• false (default): The system does not report an error.
+• false (default): does not report an error.

 KeepSourcebooleanNofalsefalseSpecifies whether to keep the source field in the parsed log.